mcuadros/cli-array-editor/README.md

 Can be useful in scenarios where we need an interface to edit arrays from a CLI PHP application, CLIArrayEditor will open an editor with the array in a readable format (json, yaml, etc) and wait for the user (like "crontab -e" or "git commit").

+The editor can be configured or by default $EDITOR from the environment will be used.

 Requirements
 ------------